Bregman Proximal Method for Efficient Communications under Similarity

+Let us reformulate the minimization of the average risk on the functions from (\ref{ml_app}) as a stochastic optimization problem:

-where $f_{i} \defeq f(z, \xi_i)$ and $\{\xi_1, \dots, \xi_m\}$ is a collection of $m$ i.i.d. samples of random variable $\xi$'s.
-The approach of approximating a solution of stochastic problem by a solution of \eqref{eq:sample_aver} is known in optimization as the sample average approximation (SAA) \cite{shalev2009stochastic,shapiro2021lectures,dvinskikh2022relations}.
-Since all $\xi_1, \dots, \xi_m$ are i.i.d. samples of $\xi$'s, local empirical losses $f_{i}$ are statistically similar to each other and to their average $f$.
-There are various ways to measure similarity, but the most natural and theoretically justified is the Hessian similarity: for all $ i =1,\dots, m$ with high probability \cite{hendrikx2020statistically}
+where $f_{i}(z) \defeq f(z, D_i)$. $D_i$ is the local dataset, which can be considered as a set of random variables.
+If $D_{i}$'s on different machines are i.i.d. samples from the same distribution, the local empirical losses $f_{i}$ are statistically similar to their average $f$.
+There are various ways to measure similarity, but the most natural and theoretically justified approach is the Hessian similarity: for all $ i =1,\dots, m$ with high probability \cite{hendrikx2020statistically}